Can You File Bankruptcy on Student Loans?

 Can Filing Bankruptcy Help You Get Rid of Student Loan Debt?

-If you meet the eligibility requirements, bankruptcy may be a viable path to wiping out some or all of your student loan debt.
+Yes, if you meet the eligibility requirements, bankruptcy may be a viable path to wiping out some or all of your federal student loan debt.
+It does not work for private student debt.
 First, make sure you’re eligible to file a personal bankruptcy case.
 This could be either Chapter 7 or Chapter 13, depending on your financial situation and goals.
 Then, make sure your loans qualify.
 Finally, see if you meet the undue hardship standard for discharging student loans through bankruptcy.

 First Ask: Do You Qualify To File Bankruptcy?